Camble/LiveryLink/README.md

 1. Locate your `Saved Games\DCS` folder if prompted.
 1. Choose `Yes` to install the scripts.

-As the DCS mod & script installation only happens once on first run, if you have any issues, select `Reset config` from the `Tools` menu.
-This is especially important if you relocate `LiveryLink.exe` to another folder, as the launcher won't know where to find it.
+As the DCS mod & script installation only happens once on first run, if you have any issues, select `Reset Livery Link` from the `Tools` menu.
+This is especially important if you relocate `LiveryLink.exe` to another folder, otherwise the launcher won't know where to find it.

+## Livery Sharing

+In order to automatically share liveries to other players, they must also have Livery Link, and the server you are flying on must be running Livery Link Server.

+The server will be made available for DCS server hosts with the official v1.0 release.

 ## Recent Changes

-### 0.10.6

-- Fixed: Liveries not shared properly when connecting to server

-### 0.10.5
+### 0.11.0

+- Updated to .NET 8
+- Improved 7zip extraction speed (10x)
+- Added `dark mode` theme
 - Linked Liveries for community modules will only be downloaded if the mod is installed
 - Fixed: All liveries from the same pack have the same name
 - Fixed: Can't delete Livery thumbnail while Livery Link is running

-### 0.10.4
+- Fixed: Liveries not shared properly when connecting to server
 - Fixed an issue installing liveries where `description.lua` doesn't specify the livery name
-- Properly fixed sharing multiple liveries (this was still an issue from 0.10.3)
+- Properly fixed sharing multiple liveries

-### 0.10.3

 - Fixed an issue when sharing more than one livery

-### 0.10.2

 - Added support to install liveries for community mod aircraft
 - Fixed socket timeout issue when installing livery for the first time
 - Display DCS server name in status bar when connected

-### 0.10.1

 - Fixed `Value cannot be null` error on upgrade to v0.10.0